poc7667/remote-work/README.md

 For the `similar categories` recommendation strategy, I think we could use `cache` to accelerate.
 Because, the `categories` supposed not to increase in a millions scale.
 We can easily use Redis or some memory cache techniques to accelerate the most common queries.

 About the database infrastructure design, I tend to use `sharding` for this case.
+By the way, `sharing` is more easier in MongoDB compared to `PostgreSQL`, which is natively support it.

 All the queries are coming with `user_id`